On Selberg's Eigenvalue Conjecture for moduli spaces of abelian differentials: Introduction

 While we will prove Theorem \ref{main} in dynamical terms, the philosophy of the proof goes back to works of Brooks \cite{BROOKS} and Burger \cite{BURGER1, BURGER2} that were originally stated in terms of the first non-zero eigenvalue $\lambda_1$.
 Both Brooks and Burger realized that if one has a Galois covering $Y \to X$ of Riemann surfaces, with deck transformation group $G$, then one can transfer bounds on the spectral gap of the Cayley graph of $G$ with respect to certain generators, to bounds on the first non-zero eigenvalue $\lambda_1(Y)$ of the Laplacian on $Y$.
 In particular, if $X$ is fixed, and $Y$ ranges over a family of Galois covers, if the associated Cayley graphs have a uniform spectral gap, then $\lambda_1(Y)$ is uniformly bounded below away from zero.

-The classic construction of a family of Cayley graphs with a uniform spectral gap, known as an \emph{expander family}, is take a fixed generating set $U$ in an arithmetic lattice $G(\Z)$ that has Kazhdan's property (T), and then form the Cayley graphs for $G(\Z / q\Z)$ with respect to the projection of $U$ modulo $q$.
+The classic construction of an infinite family of graphs of bounded degree with a uniform spectral gap, known as an \emph{expander family}, is take a fixed generating set $U$ in an arithmetic lattice $G(\Z)$ that has Kazhdan's property (T), and then form the Cayley graphs for $G(\Z / q\Z)$ with respect to the projection of $U$ modulo $q$.
 This construction is due to Margulis \cite{MARGULIS}.

 Since the covering spaces $\C(q)$ of this paper have deck transformation groups contained in $\Sp( (H_1(S , \Z / q\Z),\cap) \cong \Sp_{2g}(\Z/ q\Z)$, and $\Sp_{2g}(\Z)$ has property (T) for $g\geq 2$, one might expect the Brooks-Burger philosophy to apply directly here, as long as one can prove that the deck transformation group is all of $\Sp_{2g}( \Z /q\Z)$, or in other words, $\C(q)$ is connected.
 However even if the issue of $\C(q)$ being connected is resolved\footnote{And this issue can be resolved as follows, however these arguments are not used in the paper.
 The image $\Gamma_{\C}$ of the natural representation of the fundamental group of $\C$ in $\Aut( H_1 (S ,\Z))$ is known to be a Zariski-dense subgroup of $\Sp_{2g}(\Z)$ by a result of Filip from \cite[Corollary 1.3]{FILIPZERO}.
 Then one has the strong approximation result of Matthews, Vaserstein and Weisfeiler \cite{MVW} that says if $\Gamma_{\C}$ is Zariski-dense in $\Sp_{2g}(\Z)$ then $\Gamma_{\C}$ maps onto $\Sp_{2g}(\Z/q\Z)$ for all $q$ coprime to some fixed modulus $q_{0}$ and hence that $\C(q)$ is connected for the same $q$.}, the Brooks-Burger philosophy does not obviously apply.
 The core issue is that the foliated Laplacian is not elliptic and only measures fluctuations of functions in the direction of $\SL_2(\R)$-leaves.